garrett-sutton/garrett-sutton.github.io/_drafts/bikeMs2024.md

 3 loops that were around 25 miles each.
 You could ride any number of loops that you wished.
 On day
 1, my dad and I did all 3 loops.
 This was pretty miserable by the end.
-It was super humid, full sun and 90 degrees for a good portion of the ride.
+It was super humid, with full sun and 90 degrees for a good portion of the ride.
 It's the type of heat that feels suffocating.
 By the end, it felt like I couldn't put anything in my body